MasterOfTheU/newsblog/README.md

-# Shedule editor
+# News blog
-Guideline for students for creating an ajax shedule editor using Node.js
+Guideline for students for creating an ajax news blog using Node.js

 # node version:
 7.9.0